 However, for this salad I find that pressure-cooked beets are sweeter and take up the marinade better.

 I used to boil my beets in a large soup pot, but I found it tricky to get the tops of them done while the bottoms got quite tender.
 This happened even when I turned them from time to time.
 And you need to have them at quite a vigorous boil, and unless you use a really large pot, the liquid can boil over.

-Once I tried them in the Instant Pot, I’ve never looked back!
+Once I tried beets in the Instant Pot, I've never looked back!
 It cooks them evenly and I can just set and forget it.

-Once they are cooled I slice them thinly and drizzle the dressing over them, then stir gently to incorporate it.
+Once the beets are cooled I slice them thinly and drizzle the dressing on, then stir gently to incorporate it.
 You could cube your beets, if you like, instead of the thin slicing.
 But the thin slices make a nice canvas for the gold of the walnuts and the white of the cheese.

 Why white balsamic vinaigrette?